mikeb55/Quartet_Revisions_Nov_2026/README.md

 - `Fire-Mov3-rev04-FinalPolish.musicxml` - Final polish and melodic reassignment

 ## Fire Movement (3rd Movement) - Current Status

+### Original File
+**File:** `Fire-Movement-3/3rd Movement - Fire -  NG orig.musicxml`
+- This is the original MusicXML file exported from Sibelius
+- All revisions are based on this original file
+- Used as the baseline for comparison with all revisions

 ### Rev01: ExpandedSections ✅
 **File:** `Fire-Movement-3/Fire-Mov3-rev01-ExpandedSections.musicxml`